andrewrnoel87/andrewrnoel87.github.io/_posts/2023-10-03-thirteenthpost.markdown

 """Sorting"""

+""""""

 sorted(iterable, /, *, key=None, reverse=False) - Returns a new list containing all items from the iterable in ascending order.
 A custom key function can be supplied to customize the sort order, and the reverse flag can be set to request the result in descending order.

 .sort() sorts and modifies the object in place.
 In Python, the .sort() method sorts a list in place (it mutates the list), and it takes two optional parameters: reverse (a boolean) and key (a function).
 When reverse is True, the method sorts the relevant list in descending order.

 When sorted(tup) is called on a tuple it is returned as a new sorted list. tup.sort() will not work on a tuple because a tuple is immutable.

-"""Example One of Sorting by Key"""
+- Example One of Sorting by Key -

 def sort_second_index(item):